Brief overview and prize information

 The Research Alive series aims to unveil what makes music so magical through live performances and dialogue between researchers and musicians.
 Presented 4 times each year by various members of the Schulich community, each talk highlights exciting research, showcases live musical examples and demonstrations, and concludes with a short piece to tie it all together.

-In collaboration with this series, the annual Research Alive Student Prize will be awarded to a graduate student following a live audition in April 2020.
+In collaboration with this series, the annual Research Alive Student Prize will be awarded to a graduate student following an audition in late April 2021.

 The winner will receive $1,000 through a generous donation from Jill de Villafranca and Dr. David Kostiuk following their talk.
 The winner will also receive coaching in framing their work for a general public leading up to their talk, which is live streamed, video recorded, and subsequently posted on the Schulich School of Music YouTube channel.